Meet Our Staff

 She enjoys and values mealtimes with sisters, family, and friends, plus sharing and listening to stories.
 With her love for the natural world, she likes to spend time listening to the sounds of nature, be it on the mountains or on the seashore.

-Rev. Dr. Jerry K. Hatfield, B.S., M.A., M.Div., D.Lit.
+Rev. Dr. Jerry K. Hatfield, B.S., M.A., M.Div., D.Lit Chaplain

 Jerry Hatfield was born near Sykesville, Maryland but later moved to Westminster, where he graduated high school in 1980.
 After several years in retail sales, Jerry received the call to full-time ministry.
-He attended Valley Forge Christian College (now “University of Valley Forge”), Phoenixville, Pennsylvania.
+HE attended Valley Forge Christian College (now “University of Valley Forge”), Phoenixville, Pennsylvania.
 He graduated with a Bachelor of Science in Theology and Ministry in 1987.

-Following several parish ministry tenures, Jerry pursued graduate theological studies at Fuller Theological Seminary from 1990–1994.
+Following several parish ministry tenures, Jerry pursued graduate theological studies at Fuller Theological Seminary from 1990-1994.
 His four years there were fruitful.
 He completed both a Master of Arts in Theology (Semitic Languages and Literature) and a Master of Divinity (Ministerial Studies).
 Afterward, Jerry spent a year teaching in a K-12 school near Jerusalem, Israel.
-There, he had a chance to utilize some of his newly acquired Hebrew and Arabic in conversation.
+There he had a chance to utilize some of his newly acquired Hebrew and Arabic in conversation.
 Several years later, Jerry taught at a theological school in Swartz, Louisiana.
-He was later awarded a Doctor of Literature after completing a Biblical Hebrew language grammar and workbook in 1999.
+He was later awarded a Doctor of Literature after completing a Biblical Hebrew language and grammar workbook in 1999.
 He was ordained to full-time ministry in the same year.

 Jerry married Melinda Grace (Pena) Hatfield on June 17, 2006.
-Melinda taught junior high and middle school in both Levelland and Lubbock schools for 36 years.
+Melinda taught junior high and middle school in both Levelland and Lubbock for 36 years.
 She is now enjoying her teacher retirement but stays active.
-She uses her skills as a vocal coach and accompanist for the Frenship area schools in Lubbock.
+She uses her skills as a vocal coach and accompanist for the Frenship area school in Lubbock.

 In addition to providing spiritual/emotional support to patients and their families, Jerry also plans and organizes yearly symposiums on Faith and Medicine.
 Since 2017, Jerry has also been at the forefront of providing spiritual/emotional wellness programs for the promotion and well-being of our celebrated medical and administrative staff.